fpcorso/bluesky-streamlit-user-analysis/README.md

 pip install -r requirements.txt
 ```

-The app requires login credentials for a Bluesky app to perform the API queries.
+The app requires login credentials for a Bluesky user to perform the API queries.
 Create a .streamlit/secrets.toml file and add the following:

 ```toml
 bluesky_login="YOUR_LOGIN"